JavierBaltar/chaos-engineering-getting-started/README.md

 Improves customer satisfaction.
 Increased resilience and faster response times mean less down-time.
 Greater innovation and collaboration from development and SRE teams means better software that meets new customer demands quickly with efficiency and high performance.

 Boosts business outcomes.
 Chaos testing can also extend an organization’s competitive advantage through faster time-to-value, saving time, money, and resources, and producing a better bottom line.

+Insights received after running chaos testing can lead to a reduction in production incidents for the future.
+Through Chaos Engineering, the team can verify the system's behaviour on failure so that accordingly it takes action.
+Chaos Engineering helps in the testing response of the team to the incident.
+Also, helps in testing if the raised alert has been notified to the correct team.
+On a high level, Chaos Engineering provides us an advantage by overall system availability.
+Chaos Experiments make the system more resilient to failures.
+Production outages can lead to huge losses to companies depending on the usage of the system, therefore chaos engineering helps in the prevention of large losses in revenue.
+It helps in improving the confidence and engagement of team members for carrying out disaster recovery methods and makes applications highly reliable.

 ### **Challenges and Pitfalls**
 Unnecessary damage.
 The major concern with chaos testing is the potential for unnecessary damage.
 Chaos engineering can lead to a real-world loss that exceeds the allowances of justifiable testing.
 To limit the cost of uncovering application vulnerabilities, organizations should to avoid tests that overrun the designated blast radius.
 The goal is to control the blast radius so you can pinpoint the cause of failure without unnecessarily introducing new points of failure.